Last Revised on March 10, 2021

 - Right to Restrict Processing: You may have the right to limit the ways in which we process your Personal Data.

 - Right to Data Portability: You may have the right to request a portable version of your Personal Data.
-There may be costs associated with these types of requests.

 - Right to Non-Discrimination: We will not treat you unfairly as a result of your choice to exercise any of the above rights.